mootools/mootools-core/Docs/Element/Element.md

 ### Getter:

-Returns the tagName of the Element in lower case.
+Returns the tag name of the Element in lower case.

 #### Syntax: